 What determines which Regulatory Focus a customer will have?
 In general, some people are more inclined to think about their goals with a Promotion-focus while others naturally tend to adopt a Prevention-focus.
 However, more often their Focus is context specific, either because people tend to think about certain products in a certain way, or because you can actually influence how they feel.

-Determining how how your customers tend to think about your product (or how you want to present your product to them), and then matching their expectations in your product’s presentation, can help you increase interest and engagement.
+Determining how your customers tend to think about your product (or how you want to present your product to them via contextual messages), and then matching their expectations in your product’s presentation, can help you increase interest and engagement.

 The first step to applying Regulatory Focus is to simply ask (either yourself or your customers): what does this product do?
 More specifically, you want to know what is the most natural (or most common) way to describe the effect of the product.